nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 To use a VP as an authorization grant, the client uses an access token request as defined in Section 4 of the OAuth Assertion Framework [RFC7521] with the following specific parameter values and encodings.

-The value of the "grant_type" is "urn:ietf:params:oauth:grant-type:vp_token-bearer".
+The value of the "grant_type" is "vp_token-bearer".

 The value of the "assertion" parameter MUST contain a Verifiable Presentation.
 The Verifiable Presentation MUST be encoded as either: